causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

 The modeling process begins with meticulous data preparation to ensure the time series data is clean, continuous, and properly structured for analysis.

-- *Dataset Range: Spanning from **2012 to 2025*, this project combines long-term historical data with real-time data, capturing multiple Bitcoin market cycles, including bull runs, crashes, and recoveries.
+- Dataset Range: Spanning from 2012 to 2025, this project combines long-term historical data with real-time data, capturing multiple Bitcoin market cycles, including bull runs, crashes, and recoveries.
 - *Target Variable*: Bitcoin's closing price (y), which represents the daily final price and serves as the prediction target.
 - *Datetime Handling*: The Prophet library requires a ds column representing dates.
 All datetime columns were standardized to meet this requirement.